xenya52/game/README.md

 - *new* -> Creates a new Inventory with empty tiles as "---"
 - *add* -> Adds a String value to the *items* Vector
 - *remove* -> Replaces a String value to the empty tiles "---", in the *items* Vector
+## Player
+ - Basic idea is that the player handle functions to control the game
+### Attributes
+ - *display_state* -> A Enum that holds the current printing state like "openend_inventory" etc...
+ - *last_input* -> Is the last input that the user of the program made *TODO IMPLEMENT*